Crockpot Peanut Clusters

 How to Make Crock Pot Peanut Clusters

-Add all ingredients to the slow cooker.
+Add all ingredients to your 6 quart or larger slow cooker.

 Cook on low for 1 hour without stirring.
 After an hour, stir to combine ingredients.
+I always use my Lid Pocket for my slow cooker lid.
+This is such a great invention!!

 Cook another hour, stirring every 15 minutes.